-Hydrodilatation is a procedure where a fine needle is placed into the shoulder joint and injection performed to stretch the joint capsule.
+Hydrodilatation is a procedure where a fine needle is placed into the shoulder joint using ultrasound or x-ray to guide the location, and an injection of corticosteroid, local anaesthetic and sometimes sterile water is given to stretch the joint capsule.

 Capsulitis (also called adhesive capsulitis or frozen shoulder) is caused by inflammation of the lining of the shoulder capsule.
 It may be triggered by a minor injury or surgery and is more common in people with diabetes.
-The initial symptom is usually pain but stiffness often becomes chronic.
+The initial symptom is usually some pain, but stiffness often becomes chronic.

-Prior to treatment, an accurate diagnosis is essential which will usually require a diagnostic ultrasound or MRI scan.
+Before treatment, an accurate diagnosis is essential, which will usually require a diagnostic ultrasound or MRI scan.
 The ultrasound and injection can usually be done on the same day if your referrer has already discussed an injection with you.

-You should rest from any vigorous activity for 2 days.
-However in frozen shoulder, a programme of rehabilitation exercises is essential to consolidate improvement after the injection and restore your range of movement.
+Do not do vigorous activity for two days.
+However, in frozen shoulder, a programme of rehabilitation exercises is essential to consolidate improvement after the injection and restore your range of movement.
 This is best guided by your doctor or physiotherapist.
 An example given below is for general information only.

-- Wall crawl.
-Stand in front of a wall and slowly “walk” up as high as you can.
+- Wall crawl: stand in front of a wall and slowly “walk” your arms up as high as you can.

-- Hand to back.
-Put your hand in the middle of your back and then “walk” up as high as possible.
+- Hand to back: Put your hand in the middle of your back and then “walk” your hand up your back as high as possible.

 - Keeping your elbow in at your side and bent at 90 degrees, use something like a broom handle in the other hand to rotate the shoulder out as far as you can.

-You should try to overcome stiffness but stop if pain increases.
+While you should try to overcome stiffness, you should stop if the pain increases.